SentinelVote/website/docs/meeting-minutes/meeting-minutes-20.md

 **Notes:**

-- The next meeting will be on the TBC
+- The next meeting will be on the 2nd February 2024